owlgrin/gaurilla-guide/src/articles/how-to-create-an-item.md

 5. Now, select the type of item you are creating - whether it is a **Service** or **Product**.

-	> **Pro Tip:** There is no tracking of stock for services and some stock is needed to be there for products.
+	> **Pro Tip:** There is no tracking of stock for services and at least some stock is needed to be there for products.

 6. Click on **Create** to save the newly created item.